 Post Practice Improvement (PPI): Technique is acquired in two major steps.

-The first is the application of new hand motions, parallel sets, relaxation, memory, that can immediately improve technique during a practice session.
-The called second is Post Practice Improvement (PPI) that results from physiological (mostly nerve & muscle) changes that occur after you practicing, a process that takes weeks or months.
+The first is the application of new hand motions, parallel sets, relaxation, memory, etc., that can immediately improve technique during a practice session.
+The second is called Post Practice Improvement (PPI) that results from physiological (mostly nerve & muscle) changes that occur after you stop practicing, a process that takes weeks or months.
 During practice, monitor your progress and quit as soon as a point of diminishing returns is reached, which usually starts after about 10 minutes.
-Like technique will your improving by PPI for at least several days after a good practice.
+Like magic, your technique will keep improving by PPI for at least several days after a good practice.
 The next day, you should be able to play better even if you made little progress during practice the previous day.
 PPI is the basis for claims by many respected teachers that, if done correctly, you do not need more than two hours of practice a day.